Hurdy Gurdy Man: Rock Star of the Medieval Music Scene

 The hurdy gurdy is a musical instrument, or more precisely, a string instrument, that traces its origin to the Middle Ages of Europe.
 The hurdy gurdy was initially used to play sacred music, before being adapted to play popular and folk music.
 Later on, its status was elevated even further when it gained favor for a time at the French court.

-Why a ‘Hurdy Gurdy’?
+Why is it Called a ‘Hurdy Gurdy’?

 A hurdy gurdy player.
-Blind Musician by Georges de la tour, 17 th century.
+Blind Musician by Georges de la tour, 17th century.
 (Public Domain)

 - Sweet Ancient Melodies of the Ney: One of the Oldest Musical Instruments Still in Use